ManfelDev/mini-project-3-fudamentals-of-programming/README.md

-# FP1 - Mini Project 3
+# FP - Mini Project 3

 ### Objective of the Project: